 - Hubstaff: For companies that need to keep track of an employee’s hours and want to be sure the team member is actually working on their assigned tasks rather than goofing off on Facebook, how did staff is a platform that tracks the time while also taking screenshots and tracking keystrokes.
 This is a bit more restrictive, but this offers a way for companies that are subject to certain regulations to allow their team members to work remotely.

 - Zapier: Need to automate workflows with systems that don’t directly integrate with one another?
-Zapier allows you to bridge the gap between apps to create customised workflows to suit your needs.
-You’ll save time, and keep information synced across various platforms.
+Zapier allows you to bridge the gap between apps to create customized workflows to suit your needs.
+You’ll save time, and keep information synched across various platforms.

-“All team members will have different organisation skills.
+“All team members will have different organization skills.
 Let them figure out what works best for them so they can structure their day around objectives you set for them.”

 Embrace the “Time Suck” – At First